- Home

 - The victim must be an innocent victim of the crime

-- Victims of crime who were physically injured as a result of the crime
+- Victims who were physically injured

-- Certain victims of unlawful imprisonment or kidnapping
+- Victims of unlawful imprisonment or kidnapping

 - Certain stalking victims